-If the travel was by air taxi and a team of people were travelling, you also asked for documents with details on other travellers, at minimum their names and job titles.
-You further remarked that that you seek only for name and surname of the relevant persons, something that, as you say, is already in the public domain.
-You do not seek for bank accounts, office addresses, signatures or telephone numbers.
+"If the travel was by air taxi and a team of people were travelling", you also asked for "documents with details on other travellers, at minimum their names and job titles".

+You further remarked that the information you seek, i.e. the name and surname of the persons mentioned above, is already in the public domain and that you do not seek for any other personal information such as bank accounts details or data such as office addresses, signatures or telephone numbers of the staff members.